nicholasC03/nicholasC03/README.md

 ## Why I Prioritize Data Integrity

-I don't just "do IT."
+I care for peoples' well-being and I want to help educate those in keeping their digital identity and PII safe!
 I build systems that are meant to last and stay secure.
 I view every past system failure or personal mistake as a blueprint for better hardening.
 My philosophy is simple: security should be the foundation, not a patch you apply at the end.
 Whether I am configuring a server or monitoring logs, I operate with a "Deny by Default" mindset to ensure that data integrity is never compromised.
+However, if something seems 'off', it probably is.